lf-/gankra.github.io/blah/linear-rust/index.md

 ## Usage Examples

 A bunch of the standard library will need to be "upgraded" to have ?Leave support.
 Here's some pain points I see.
-The TL;DR is you suddenly REALLY want dependent types to capture special states where must_use is satisfied.

 Let's look at Option: